Road Map to College!

 Students that receive Free or Reduced Lunch

 If you are on Free or Reduced Lunch, you are eligible to receive waivers for the ACT and SAT.
-Students can obtain a waiver by seeing Mrs. Czarick in the Counseling Reception area or sending her an email: Mrs. Chris Czarick.
+Students can obtain a waiver by seeing Mrs. Czarick in the West Wing TAP office or sending her an email: Mrs. Chris Czarick.
 All Free and Reduced students receive two waivers.

 The College Board has an outstanding tool that lets you search for a college and view the AP credit policies!